jillesca/DEVWKS-2551/README.md

 Welcome to **DEVWKS-2551 Empowering Network Automation, Practice NSO with Python**

-On this file you can find the instructions to work during the workshop.
-However, you can try the exercise presented here at any time using the **_Cisco Cloud IDE Run it!_** button on the top left corner.
+This file provides the instructions you'll need for the workshop.
+However, don't feel restricted to the workshop timeline.
+Feel free to explore and try out the exercises at your own pace.
+Simply click on the **_Cisco Cloud IDE Run it!_** button located at the top left corner to get started at any time.

-For reference, you can find the info shared on the workshop under the [NSO Python API](NSO_Python_API.md) markdown file.
+For your convenience, all the information shared during the workshop is compiled in the [NSO Python API](NSO_Python_API.md) markdown file.
+Consider it your go-to resource for reference.

+## Objective

+Start on a hands-on journey to learn the NSO Python API.
+We've designed this workshop around the concept of **_learning by fixing_**.
+You'll dive into broken examples, unravel the issues, and learn how to navigate the Python API in the process.

+This approach not only gives you practical experience but also equips you with the problem-solving skills needed in real-world programming.
+Get ready to transform challenges into learning opportunities.

 ## Setup the environment